 - Theories and methods of evaluation.

-All training occurs in an atmosphere of supervision, modeling, and collaborating interactions with supervisors and senior staff members.
+All training occurs in an atmosphere of collaborative interactions with supervisors and senior staff members.
 Internship training is accomplished through:

 - Direct clinical experience,